MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_LAB_MANUAL.md

    - Class name: **IndexViewModel**

-12. Add a Butterfiles property to the IndexViewModel model class by using the following information:
+12. Add a Butterflies property to the IndexViewModel model class by using the following information:

    - Scope: **public**
-   - Property name: **Butterfiles**
+   - Property name: **Butterflies**
    - Data type: **List&lt;Butterfly&gt;**
    - Access: **Read and write**